isomerpages/mci-pac/index.md

   personnel to apply for Press Accreditation.
 image: /images/BANNER_ApplyPAC1.JPG
 permalink: /
-notification: "PACOnline is undergoing maintenance and currently not available.
+notification: PACOnline is undergoing maintenance and currently not available.
-  Thank you for your understanding and we apologise for any inconvenience caused. "
+  Thank you for your understanding and we apologise for any inconvenience caused.
 sections:
   - hero:
       background: /images/Hero_banner_1.png